Family Law Appeal Attorneys Bergen County, NJ

 When hearing your family law appeal, the Appellate Division is bound by law to only consider evidence which was entered during the initial hearing of your matter.
 If you believe there is additional evidence or testimony relevant to your decision, you and your Bergen County appeals attorney will need to file a motion with the Appellate Division requesting to supplement the record.

-Our experienced family law appeals attorneys have a deep understanding of the law and the established standards and procedures used by Family Courts to reach decisions of all kinds, and as such we will be able to show the Appellate Division exactly how and why the judgement entered into in your case is unfair, not in accordance with the law, and/or was based upon inaccurate or incomplete information.
+Our experienced family law appeals attorneys have a deep understanding of the law and the established standards and procedures used by Family Courts to reach decisions of all kinds, and as such, we will show the Appellate Division exactly how and why the judgment entered into in your case is unfair, not in accordance with the law, and/or was based upon inaccurate or incomplete information.